meker12/commerce-channels.en/help/channel-manager/manage-orders.md

 >[!NOTE]
 >
 >If order items are sent in multiple shipments, the order status in [!DNL Channel Manager] reflect the last order status available.
 For example, if the first item ships and no errors are returned when order updates are synchronized to [!DNL Channel Manager] and [!DNL Walmart Marketplace], the [!DNL Channel Manager] order status is _[!UICONTROL Partially Shipped]_.
-If a second item is shipped and [!Channel Manager] returns an error, the order status updates to _[!UICONTROL Error]_.
+If a second item is shipped and [!DNL Channel Manager] returns an error, the order status updates to _[!UICONTROL Error]_.

 ## Review Orders